 We also had a few problems with some of the assistant-y stuff.
 When we asked what we should have for lunch, the speaker offered several restaurants based on our location.
 It doesn’t have our address exactly right, but close enough.
 One restaurant it suggested didn’t open until 5 p.m.
 When we asked for its hours, Home confirmed that it wasn’t open yet.
 If it were a little smarter, it wouldn’t have suggested that particular restaurant in the first place.
 Also, what were were really hoping for was a recipe suggestion.Our Take

 It’s been almost a year since the Google Home’s debut, and it’s come a long way.
 It quickly caught up to where the Echo was after a year in terms of smart-home control, and it keeps adding features that go way beyond skills.
 The Voice Match and calling are both great additions, and now there are a couple new additions to the Home lineup.

 In case you can’t tell, the $129 Google Home’s biggest competition is the range of Alexa products from Amazon, including the new $100 Echo and the $50 Dot.
 If you’re looking for a screen, the $230 Echo Show is the only way to go right now.
 But it also has some competition from its own backyard, with the Home Mini and Home Max.
 The $49 Dot competitor and $399 Sonos-esque speaker put Google Assistant in new packages that are more affordable or more acoustically robust.

 The DT Accessory Pack

 How long will it last?

 In the immediate future, Google Home should only get better with new software updates and more third-party integration.
-But we can’t promise the company won’t eventually roll out a newer version with, say, more microphones and the ability to release a burst of scent to go along with its air freshener-esque appearance.
+But we can’t promise the company won’t eventually roll out a newer version with a screen.

 Should you buy it?